-- Deprecation warnings will be issued in version 0.44.0.
+- Deprecation warnings were issued in version 0.44.0.

-- Prominent notice is given in 0.57.0.
+- Prominent notice was given in 0.57.0.

-- Removal will take place in version 0.59.0.
+- The feature was removed in 0.59.0.

 Projects that need/rely on the deprecated behaviour should pin their dependency on Numba to a version prior to removal of this behaviour.